GM Module Replacement Instructions

 1. Use a scan tool (required)

-2. Follow the procedure in Additional Procedures section
+2. Follow the procedure in the Additional Procedures section

 3. Takes about 10–15 minutes